usnistgov/OSCAL/docs/content/documentation/schemas/oscal-prose.md

 - Should &amp;#2A; be &amp;#42; or \* in HTML?
 - Should &amp;#60; be &amp;#96; or \` in HTML?
 - What about blockquote?
+- What about table alignment?
+- Looks like param insertion is not handled using double braces.